Bonita K. Roberts

 Biography

-Erica Schommer is a Clinical Professor of Law at St. Mary’s University School of Law where she teaches the Immigration and Human Rights Clinic.
+Erica Schommer, J.D., is a Clinical Professor of Law and the South Texas Professor (a professorship dedicated to problems facing South Texas) at the St. Mary’s University School of Law.
+She teaches at the Immigration and Human Rights Clinic.

 Before joining St. Mary’s, Schommer was in private practice where she focused on detained removal defense and federal court litigation.
 She began her career working on the U.S./Mexico border at Texas RioGrande Legal Aid, Inc. (TRLA) where she represented many survivors of domestic violence and human trafficking, and directed the Legal Orientation Program at the Willacy Detention Center in Raymondville, Texas.